-TRPV6 is one of approximately 33 ion channels in the super-family of TRP channels.
+TRPV6 is one of approximately 26 functional ion channels in the super-family of TRP channels.
 TRPV6 is selective for calcium ion and is constitutively active.
 The major function of TRPV6 is uptake of calcium into the body through the gut.
-TRPV6 is now recognized as an oncochannel and its gene classified as an oncogene or proto-oncogene.
+TRPV6 is now recognized as an oncochannel and its gene is classified as an oncogene or proto-oncogene.

 TRPV6 Channel (Side View)

 Saotome, K., Singh, A., K. Yelshanskaya, M. V. and Sobolevsky, A. I. 2016.
 Crystal structure of the epithelial calcium channel TRPV6.
 Nature.
 534 (7608): 506-511.

 Over-expression of TRPV6 has been reported in many human cancers.
 Large amounts of TRPV6 mRNA have been found in a colorectal cancer cell line (SW480) and a chronic myelogenous leukemia cell line (K-562).
 Up-regulation of TRPV6 mRNA is reported for prostate cancer and in prostate cancer cell lines LNCaP and PC3.
 High expression of TRPV6 in breast cancer correlated with pathological parameters.
 Most strikingly, there is a positive correlation of the TRPV6 mRNA signal with the Gleeson scoring of prostate tumors.
 Immunohistochemical studies show greatly elevated amounts of TRPV6 in carcinomas of prostate, breast, colon, ovary and thyroid.
 High expression of TRPV6 in breast cancer correlated with pathological parameters and poor patient outcomes.
 Elevated TRPV6 has also been reported in estrogen receptor-negative breast cancers, and correlated with poor prognosis for patients.
 All five types of ovarian cancer show similar elevated levels of both TRPV6 mRNA and protein.